Rupa Rani Tirkey: World Championships

+In 2020, she was selected for the 2020 World Outdoor Bowls Championship in Australia, which resulted in cancellation following the COVID-19 pandemic.
+She was selected by the Indian national team, to represent them at the sport's blue riband event, the 2023 World Bowls Championship.
+She participated in the women's triples and the women's fours events.

 Commonwealth Games

 Tirkey has represented India at four Commonwealth Games in the triples at the 2010 Commonwealth Games, the triples and fours at the 2014 Commonwealth Games, in the pairs and fours at the 2018 Commonwealth Games and in the triples and fours at the 2022 Commonwealth Games.
 In the 2018 competition the Women's fours won section B and just failed out on winning a medal after losing to Malta in the quarter finals.
 In the 2022 competition, she was part of the Women's fours Indian team, along with (Lovely Choubey, Pinki Singh and Nayanmoni Saikia) which won the gold medal beating South Africa in the final, 17-10.